Ja-Tar/WTIP/README.md

 All emojis designed by OpenMoji – the open-source emoji and icon project.
 License: CC BY-SA 4.0

-All other content is licensed under the GNU General Public License v3.0.
+All other content is licensed under the GNU Affero General Public License v3.0.
+For more information, see the [LICENSE](https://github.com/Ja-Tar/WTIP/blob/main/LICENSE) file.